Organizations & Nonprofits

 The mission of the Gaples Institute for Integrative Cardiology is to improve heart care by advocating for a balanced approach to medicine focused on nutrition and lifestyle changes – in concert with the best of conventional medicine.

 The Gaples Institute is a 501c3 nonprofit that provides leadership in the field of integrative cardiology through education to the community and health care professionals.
 The Institute has no services or products for sale.
 Dr. Andrew Weil is an advisory board member.
-The Executive Director is Dr. Stephen Devries, a preventive cardiologist and graduate of the Arizona Center for Integrative Medicine Fellowship and Associate Professor of Medicine at Northwestern University.
+The Executive Director is Dr. Stephen Devries, a preventive cardiologist and graduate of the Andrew Weil Center for Integtrative Medicine Fellowship, and Associate Professor of Medicine at Northwestern University.
 Visit the website for more information, and follow the Galpes Institute on Facebook and Twitter.

 Jane Goodall’s Harvest for Hope